GSA/search.digitalgov.gov/_posts/2017-11-10-typeahead-api.md

 This API is available for use on official government websites only.
 You must be a Search.gov customer to access the instructions.
 [Sign in](https://search.usa.gov/sites) is required.

-Keys and instructions for each can be found under [Admin Center](https://search.usa.gov/sites) > YourSite > Activate Search.
+Keys and instructions can be found under [Admin Center](https://search.usa.gov/sites) > YourSite > Activate Search.